 A budget is the foundation of a business plan.
 It’s an important tool for a new pressure washing business owner, but it shouldn’t be a one-size-fits-all figure.
 As your business grows and your goals shift, your budget can change as well.
 According to Corey Edmonds, owner of Pacific Northwest ProWash, a budget can make starting pressure washing business a lot easier.
 When developing a budget, you should include all startup and ongoing costs.

-To start a pressure washing business, you’ll need at least a pressure washer and a van, which will cost you between $400 and $5,500.
+To start a pressure washing business, you’ll need at least a pressure washer and a van and pressure washing business plan, which will cost you between $400 and $5,500.
 Other expenses will include gas and vehicle maintenance.
 Additionally, you’ll also need to rent an office space for your business.
 This will run anywhere from $500 to $2,500 a month.
 Phone service will cost about $20 per month.
 The costs of these items can add up, but they’re still a necessary part of starting a pressure washing business.

 Among the most popular marketing strategies for pressure washing companies are email, social media, websites, and videos.
 You can also partner with other businesses to gain customers.
 By combining your efforts with other contractors, you can create additional opportunities for business.
 Here are some examples of effective marketing strategies for a pressure washing business:

 If you live in an area with four seasons, you may find seasonality a benefit to your business.
 In the winter, there are not many people doing housework.
 However, spring and summer are prime seasons for home improvements and cleaning.
 You can earn some extra cash by pressure washing homes during these seasons.
 Moreover, you can expand your service offerings as the seasons change.
 Besides, expanding your skills will make your business more profitable.